cboudereau/dotnetlinux/README.md

       docker-desktop         Running         2

 5. Fix for older system
+My config is not working on centos 6 : https://github.com/microsoft/WSL/issues/4694 To test with centos 6 change the os version in the yaml and use the VM based docker.
 Create a .wslconfig in order to run older os like centos 6

    %userprofile%\.wslconfig